-PDF files can be edited with Adobe Acrobat, a commercial program.
-The format can be opened and viewed using the free Adobe Reader or the Adobe Reader plug-in, which is available for most Web browsers.
-Search engines such as Google and Bing index PDF documents, so the Adobe Reader plug-in is commonly used when viewing search engine results.
+PDF files can be edited with Adobe Acrobat, a commercial software program.
+The format can be opened and viewed using the free Adobe Reader application or the Adobe Reader plug-in, which is available for web browsers and other programs.
+Search engines such as Google and Bing index PDF documents, so the Adobe Reader plug-in may be used to display PDF files within the browser window.
 Some browsers, such as Google Chrome, provide native support for PDF viewing without the Adobe Reader plug-in.
-Also, Firefox can view PDF files with the PDF.js extension.
+Firefox can view PDF files with the PDF.js extension.

 View the PDF definition for more information.